maniacx/Battery-Health-Charging/docs/Device-Compatibility/Dell.md

 {: .new-title }
 > libsmbios:
 >
-> * Open source and was the first module developed by open source community for dell laptops.
+> * An open-source module developed for Dell laptops. available in most distro's package managers.
 > * Available with your distro's package manager.
 > * The extension will use the `smbios-battery-ctl` module from libsmbios to change threshold/mode.
 > * More information check the link below:<br><https://github.com/dell/libsmbios>